harripd/burstH2MM/docs/source/AccessResult.rst

 |                      |                                                                | array         |
 +----------------------+----------------------------------------------------------------+---------------+

-Meaning of "type" explainded in next section.
+Meaning of "type" explained in next section.

 Understanding dwell array organization
 --------------------------------------

-Data in dwell attributes (those that begin with "dwell") are orgnized into numpy arrays.
+Data in dwell attributes (those that begin with "dwell") are organized into numpy arrays.
-As diagramed in the figure below, the dwells are placed in the same order that they in the data.
+As diagrammed in the figure below, the dwells are placed in the same order that they in the data.
 This means the consecutive dwells indicate a transition from one state to another.
 However, when one bursts ends, it is generally unreasonable to consider the dwell in the next burst to be considered a transition.
 Hence, special consideration needs to be given for bursts at the start and end of bursts, as well as for bursts which contain only a single state, which is still counted as a dwell.
-Since these are still incldued in the dwell arrays, the position of a burst within a dwell is recorded in the |dwell_pos| paremeter.
+Since these are still included in the dwell arrays, the position of a burst within a dwell is recorded in the |dwell_pos| paremeter.

 .. image:: images/dwellorg.png